Preparing to climb Europe’s highest mountain: Mount Elbrus

 What to bring

-This trek is no joke and you need to be prepared.
+This trek can have extreme weather conditions and is no joke and you need to be prepared with the right gear.
 Most of the travel companies have extensive gear lists to help you get ready for your ascent.
-Check out WHOA’s gear guide to help you get started.

 Gear guide for Mount Elbrus